dokku/dokku-letsencrypt/README.md

 ```
 $ dokku help
     letsencrypt <app>                  Enable or renew letsencrypt certificate for app
+    letsencrypt:server <app>           Display selected letsencrypt server for app
+    letsencrypt:server <app> <server>  Select a letsencrypt server for app.
+Server can be 'default', 'staging' or a URL
 ```

 ## Usage